cmusv-fse/expressjs-examples/README.md

 These are expressjs project examples modified from https://github.com/expressjs/express

-# How to run each server
+# How to use each example
-Go to each the subfolder and run
+Go to each the subfolder, install dependencies and run, e.g.

 ```
-    npm start
+    cd spa && npm install && npm start
 ```